-2. The most authentic and transformative creative expression happens in the "inter" - the contact zone where our inner world grazes - and at times crashes against - the external world with its codes, conventions, demands, and possibilities.
-Any creative habit helps us sustain the "fire" of these contact zones, channel this fire and use it productively.
+2. The most authentic and transformative creative expression happens in the "inter" - the contact zones where our inner world grazes - and at times crashes against - the external world with its codes, conventions, demands, and possibilities.
+Any creative habit helps us sustain the "fire" of these contact zones, channel this fire, and use it productively.

-Any encounter with values, experiences, narratives, cultures, writing styles and personal aspirations that are not our own bring up the best and worst of ourselves.
-This is exactly where we come up against that "fire". over and over.
+Any encounter with values, experiences, narratives, cultures, writing styles, and personal aspirations that are not our own brings up the best and worst of ourselves.
+This is exactly where we come up against that "fire".
+Over and over.
 As we peel off our resistance to that fire that differences ignite in us, we begin to hone our most authentic creative voices and we put it in service of larger causes and the world itself.